iulusoy/powr-refactor/README.md

 *This library is currently under development!*

+The code in this repository is the merged version between the Potsdam branch (branch "wrh-source") and the Heidelberg branch as of August 24.

 ## Workflow

 The source code is a collection of >400 Fortran77 files with >500 subroutines.
 For a complete PoWR cycle, different programs are called consecutively.
 The execution is handled by bash scripts that call each other.
 These bash scripts are placed in `powr/dummychain` and `powr/proc.dir`.